SWARAJkumar/learning-mmse-est/README.md

 install the following packages: "CSV", "DataFrames", "Interpolations", "Distributions" .

 4. Tensorflow.jl installation:
 4.1 Frist check if python 3.5 is installed on the system and accessible to the directory.
-Install tensorflow version 1.4.1 on this using `pip3 install tensorflow==1.4.1` and donnot update this tensflow package
+Install tensorflow version 1.4.1 on this using `pip3 install tensorflow==1.4.1` and donnot update this tensflow package.

-4.2 Now install tensorflow.jl which is a wrapper for tensorflow
+4.2 Now install tensorflow.jl which is a wrapper for tensorflow package for python.
+It uses pycall to call the tf functions.

 `Pkg.add("TensorFlow",v"0.8.0",v"0.9.0")`